ewanwalker/To-Do-List_App/README.md

 # To-Do-List_App
-A simple to do list
+A simple to do list application to keep tasks in order and organised

-currently works on html will be updated to work only through electron cd into the to do list app directory
+To start:

-To start run:
+cd into the To-Do-List_App directory

 npm install electron